EvilFreelancer/docker-routeros/README.md

 ### Create your own `Dockerfile`

-List of all avainble tags is [here](https://hub.docker.com/r/evilfreelancer/docker-routeros/tags/), `latest` will be used by default.
+List of all available tags is [here](https://hub.docker.com/r/evilfreelancer/docker-routeros/tags/), `latest` will be used by default.

 ```dockerfile